Social Experiment:

 Graham Clayton-Chance (special guest) · Less Like Ourselves, More Like Each Other (installation preview)

-Artist and filmmaker Graham Clayton-Chance presents Less Like Ourselves, More Like Each Other on Saturday 21 February during Queer Contact — a body of work rooted in queer country and western dancing in San Francisco, spanning his multi-award-winning film Last Dance at the Sundance Stompede and immersive installation developed for Queer Contact.
+Artist and filmmaker Graham presents Less Like Ourselves, More Like Each Other on Saturday 21 February during Queer Contact — a body of work rooted in queer country and western dancing in San Francisco, spanning his multi-award-winning film Last Dance at the Sundance Stompede and immersive installation developed for Queer Contact.

 Insta @claytonchancegraham